chughgarvit/NeuroMotion/readme.md

 ## Legal

-MoveSense uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license.
-The [LICENSE file](https://github.com/chughgarvit/movesense/main/LICENSE) for the repo can be found in the top-level directory.
+NeuroMotion uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license.
+The [LICENSE file](https://github.com/chughgarvit/NeuroMotion/main/LICENSE) for the repo can be found in the top-level directory.

 ## Contact

 For any questions or issues, please contact Garvit Chugh at [chugh.2@iitj.ac.in](mailto:chugh.2@iitj.ac.in).

-&copy; 2024 MoveSense Dataset.
+&copy; 2024 NeuroMotion Dataset.
 All rights reserved.